Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Results

 Regarding which variable \textit{should} be an influencing factor, the models show the most consensus on \textit{Stranger Meet}---eight out of ten models suggest that if the dictator will meet the recipient after the game, they will behave more generously.
 For the alignment of psychological process, compassion-related processes represented by Positive Emotion and Affiliation (e.g., ``our,'' ``friends,'' ``family'') have the strongest consensus.
 Respectively, eight and nine out of ten models indicate that these processes should align with human studies.

 Similarly, Appendix Tables \ref{tab:alignment_tom}--\ref{tab:empathy_tom} summarize the alignment of LLM agents with human behavior in dictator games under the Theory of Mind perspective, which closely resemble those of the Sense of Self trials.
 Two of the Llama3.1 models, \texttt{Llama3.1-405B} and \texttt{Llama3.1-70B}, exhibit the highest total number of consistent results across all factors, aligning with human studies in 10 out of 14 factors.
-The industry SOTA standard, \texttt{GPT4o-2024-08-06}, aligns with human studies in only 4 factors.
+The industry frontier model, \texttt{GPT4o-2024-08-06}, aligns with human studies in only 4 factors.
 In terms of psychological processes, the performance of LLM agents remains poor.\footnote{LIWC is probably not an appropriate method for estimating the reasoning process of these ToM trials.
 For example, these trials may use fewer first-person pronouns.
 Even when using these pronouns, their psychological meaning is different from that in the SoS trials.} These results suggest that when LLM agents are tasked with predicting human behavior based on their knowledge of humans, the results (Appendix \ref{sec:tom_results}) remain inconsistent and lack clear patterns.
 Despite being trained on extensive human-generated data, these AI agents cannot reason through human decision-making processes in dictator games.

-These findings indicate that LLM agents are unable to capture the internal processes of human decision-making, and their alignment with human behavior is highly variable and dependent on specific model architectures and prompt formulations.
+These findings suggest that LLM agents' reasoning does not consistently exhibit textual markers of human decision-making in dictator games and that their alignment with human behavior varies substantially across model architectures and prompt formulations.
 The inconsistencies observed under both the Sense of Self and Theory of Mind perspectives highlight the limitations of LLMs to emulate human cognition and decision-making processes.
-While LLMs excel in generating coherent and contextually appropriate text and executing specific tasks, they are still far from understanding how and why social and psychological factors influence human behavior.